supecoder-dev/feedback/CONTRIBUTING.md

-# Contributing to SuperCoder
+# Contributing to SupeCoder

-Thank you for considering contributing to SuperCoder!
+Thank you for considering contributing to SupeCoder!
 Follow the guidelines below to make your contributions.

 ## How to Contribute